Skip to content

 %APPDATA%\Claude\claude_desktop_config.json

-Example configuration using a compiled Cortiq MCP server executable:
+Point it at a compiled Cortiq MCP server executable:

 {